 At the Detroit Zoo

-Visitors can experience these white-feathered characters – including Elmer, Diego, A.D. and Fantasia – in their African Forest habitat from April through early October.
-The African spoonbills at the Detroit Zoo are known for their dramatic social structure and clever antics.
-These birds are prone to greedy and even immoral behavior – at least by human standards – as they often pilfer each other’s nesting materials, eggs and even mates, then proceed to have squawking arguments about the disputed possessions.
+Visitors can experience these white-feathered characters in their African Forest habitat from April through early October.
+The African spoonbills at the Detroit Zoo are known for their social structure.
+These birds often pilfer each other’s nesting materials, eggs and even mates, then proceed to have squawking “arguments” about the disputed possessions.
 Despite these squabbles, 24 chicks have been reared at the Detroit Zoo since its first successful chick rearing in 2001.
 That makes the Zoo’s breeding program the only successful indoor breeding program for African spoonbills and one of the most productive spoonbill propagation programs in the country.

 This bird has long, red legs, a white body and a red face and bill.
 The beak is shaped like a spoon, thus the name.